-Intracellular interactions between proteins soon to be explained
+Intracellular protein interactions may soon be explained

 Pour un public averti, cette question ne date pas d’hier.
 Prédites dès le début du XXème siècle par l’électrodynamique classique et quantique, les forces intermoléculaires agissant à longue distance (<1000 angströms) n’ont jamais été démontrées expérimentalement.
 Plus pour longtemps, comme l’explique Jérémie Torrès, enseignant-chercheur à l’Institut d’Électronique et des Systèmes (IES) : « Nous avons trouvé un système d’étude qui permet de démontrer ces interactions entre molécules, qui se trouvent être des protéines. »